marketcalls/flask-gmail-oauth/README.md

 ### Test Email IDs in Google Cloud Console

-You can use the following test email IDs for testing the application: in the oAuth Consent screen and goto the Test users section and add the test users
+You can use the  test email IDs for testing the application in the oAuth Consent screen then scroll down to the Test users section and add the test users

 ### Usage